airr-community/adc-registry/ADC-Governance.md

 ## Updating information about a repository in the ADC Registry

 To change the details for a repository in the ADC Registry, please have the registered data steward contact the Common Repository Working Group on common-repository@airr-community.org with the updated information.
+Data stewards are expected to proactively contact the CRWG when changes are made to the repository.

 ## Removing a repository from the ADC Registry